 “I suspect Amada will,” I said.
 “If only to be with Jami if nothing else.”

 She nodded.
-“I suspect you are right, Captain.
+“You are probably right, Captain.
 Well, let me know when you have everything set up.”
-Without another word she sat down and re-opened her comp.
+Without another word she sat back down and re-opened her comp.

 I looked at Saahna, who shrugged.
 “I’ll set something appropriately challenging by tomorrow.
 Mind if I move a bunch of containers around?”